RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 end of the build output.

 Our production catalog microservice will use an external database (PostgreSQL) to house inventory data.
-First, deploy a new instance of PostgreSQL by executing via CodeReady Workspaces `Terminal`:
+First, deploy a new instance of PostgreSQL by executing via CodeReady Workspaces Terminal:

 Make sure if the current project is `userXX-cloudnativeapps`.